Thermometer in Car

 Q1: What temperature should my car be kept at?

-Ideal temperatures for car comfort are typically between 68°F and 72°F (20°C to 22°C).
-However, the appropriate temperature can vary depending on the weather conditions outside.
+Ideal car comfort temperatures are typically between 68°F and 72°F (20°C to 22°C).
+However, the appropriate temperature can vary based on external weather conditions.

 Q2: How do I know if my car’s HVAC system is working correctly?